wp-plugins/vooplayer/readme.txt

 Please read these <a href="http://help.internetmarketingwizard.com/">FAQs</a> to review the top answered questions.

 == Changelog ==

+= 1.1 =
+video showing at the top - fixed

 = 1.0 =
 VOOplayer Plugin for WordPress is now launched